agassner/quotes/README.md

 Quotes
 ======

-The idea of this project is to get quotes from all FTSE shares and do some stuff :)
+The idea of this project is to be a backtesting platform for algorithmic trading written in Scala.

-There is a mix of Scala and Python in this project.
+There are two modules initially:
+ - The Python module downloads shares prices from Yahoo!
+Finance (Existing module - to be migrated to Scala)
+ - Scala module does the rest :)

+Initial ideas:
+ - Day trading only
+ - Generate reports focusing optimisation